| Third

 for having us here for this event has carried on to his family who

-have graciously invited us to continue the remembrance.
-Serjeant Bernie
+have graciously invited us to continue the remembrance on the property.

 Warrior Run Church Candlelight Service